![]() | (sometimes known as Narycia guildingi) PSYCHIDAE, TINEOIDEA | (donherbisonevans@yahoo.com) and Stella Crossley |

 The Caterpillars of this species have been found feeding on a variety of plants including:

-The adult moths of this species is grey with a variable pattern of dark splotches or speckles.
+The adult moths of this species are grey with a variable pattern of dark splotches or speckles.
 The hindwings are grey with darker margins.
 The abdomen is yellow but usually covered in dark grey hair.

 The female has a wingspan of about 4.5 cms The male has a wingspan of about 3 cms.